GoingtohellYT/HomeLab/README.md

 Twingate needs the homelab to run its connector.
 This connector keeps a connection with their servers.
 This way, when a client tries to connect, the Twingate server can have the client and homelab connect directly via peer-to-peer.
 Twingate itself is unable to see any traffic occurring between the homelab and the clients.

 This method is used for services containing "sensitive" information or tools that allow you to control the homelab.
-For example, services like Portainer and Grafana use this method.
-Connecting to the homelab via SSH when outside the LAN also requires a Twingate connection.

 #### Need an upgrade ?